 Dr. Laura Guerra-Cardus joined CDF-Texas in 2007 and serves as Deputy Director in CDF's Austin office.
-She leads policy initiatives, including the Texas Well and Healthy Campaign, which works with statewide partners to ensure that all Texas children have access to affordable, comprehensive health care coverage.
-Since 2008 the Campaign has connected more than 800,000 children with health coverage.
+She helps lead statewide policy initiatives, including Cover Texas Now, which works with coalition partners to ensure that all Texas children and all Texans have access to affordable, comprehensive health care coverage.
+Since 2008, our policy efforts have connected more than 1,000,000 children to health coverage.
 From 2009 - 2010, Laura served as CDF-Texas' Interim Director.

-Laura is a graduate of Rice University and Baylor College of Medicine in Houston.
+Laura is a graduate of Rice University and Baylor College of Medicine.
 After graduating from medical school, Laura served as a Fellow in the Coro Fellowship Program in Public Affairs – St. Louis.

 Cecilia Joseph joined CDF-Texas in 2004.
 As Director of Operations, Cecilia wears multiple hats as the statewide Finance Manager, statewide Human Resources Manager, and statewide Office Manager for CDF-Texas.

 Cecilia has also led tax benefit outreach efforts to low and moderate income families and families with disabilities, targeted for Earned Income Tax and Child Tax Credits.
 She has developed a solid partnership with the IRS and the Houston Asset Building Coalition, and is often invited to give presentations and provide benefits outreach on their behalf.